mushorg/tanner/README.md

 About
 -----
-TANNER is a remote data analysis, and classification service, to evaluate HTTP requests and composing the response then served by [SNARE](https://github.com/mushorg/snare) events.
+TANNER is a remote data analysis and classification service to evaluate HTTP requests and composing the response then served by [SNARE](https://github.com/mushorg/snare).
+TANNER uses multiple application vulnerability type emulation techniques when providing responses for SNARE.
+In addition, TANNER provides Dorks for SNARE powering its luring capabilities.

 Documentation